ellakoa/postcard-poem/content/posts/gone-fishing-days.md

 title: Gone Fishing Days.
 description: "11"
 aspect: landscape
-image: /img/face.jpg
+image: /img/gone-fishing-one-1-.jpg
 metaImage: /img/face.jpg
 alt: Looking across the sea from the end of a pier, a lone person is fishing.
 poem: |-
-  Gone fishing days are the best
+  Often, days are just okay
-  Days, that are truly blessed
-  You hope, but never expect
-  A perfect day in every respect.

-  Most days come and go
-  with nothing of note to show
+  Start bright then fade to grey.

-  Other days, you'll chase away
+  Darker days you’ll chase away
-  a perfect storm to keep at bay.
+  Perfect storms to keep at bay.

   Then there are days you wish would linger on…..
   Days that make you skip and hum a song.

-  Once hooked a piece stays in your heart and memories with which you would never part.
+  I call these days ‘Gone Fishing Days’
+  You hope but never expect
+  Perfect in every respect.

+  Once hooked, you reel it into your heart
+  Memories to treasure and never part.
 alignPoemLeft: false
 removePostcardPadding: false
 address: |-